 What to Consider When Choosing a Lightroom Alternative

-Here’s what you need to think about before buying an alternative to Lightroom:
+Here’s what you need to think about before buying a Lightroom alternative:

-There are both free, budget, and premium programs you can use to replace Lightroom.
+There are both budget, premium and free lightroom alternative programs you can use.
 What you go for will be down to your budget, balanced with your need for advanced tools found only in premium software.